 A female gorilla born March 12 at the San Diego Zoo Safari Park was delivered by caesarean section.
-Immediately after being born, she suffered from breathing problems and underwent surgery Friday to repair a collapsed lung.
+Immediately after being born she suffered from breathing problems and underwent surgery on Friday to repair a collapsed lung.

 It is probable that the delivery caused the lung problem.
-Veterinarians at the zoo waited hours for the mother, Imani, to give birth naturally, but finally decided to perform the c-section operation because she was in labor for so long.
+Veterinarians at the zoo waited hours for the mother, Imani , to give birth naturally but finally decided to perform the caesarean section operation because she was in labor for so long.
 This operation is rare for non-humans.

-According to The Province, the team that repaired the baby gorilla’s collapsed lung consisted of vets and two doctors: a neonatal specialist and an anesthesiologist.
-Although the doctors normally work on human patients, they were still able to perform the surgery successfully.
+According to The Province, the team that repaired the gorilla’s collapsed lung consisted of vets and two doctors, a neonatal specialist and an anesthesiologist.
+The doctors normally work on human patients, but were still able to perform the surgery successfully.

 The gorilla is being closely watched as she recovers.